1. Introduction

 3.1.4.
 Identify sources by URI

-Distribution information may change over time (e.g. the terminology source’s SPARQL endpoint), but the dataset’s URI will remain the same.
+Distribution information may change over time (e.g. a terminology source’s SPARQL endpoint), but the dataset URI will remain the same.

 3.2.
 Search terms